navarrojandg/one-clicks/README.md

 harvest one click captchas.

+Instructions

+- need python in order to run. also need to install the selenium package.
+- download zip folder of this repo
+- unzip and execute the one-click.py
+- enter how many harvesters you need (1 harvester per gmail)
-spawns chrome browsers with necessary extensions to auto farm one clicks. sign into chrome and follow instructions on linked google doc.
+- wait for google doc to load and follow instructions on google doc